YanaSn0/Tampermonkey/README.md

 Go to (https://www.youtube.com/feed/channels).

-Use the YT link so the Unsub button shows or in YT Subscriptions > Manage > Reload page to start Tampermonkey.
+Use the YT link so the Unsub button shows or in YT: Subscriptions > Manage > Reload page to start Tampermonkey.